 ISyE's faculty and staff members strive to provide a world-class educational experience for the Stewart School's undergraduate and graduate students, and to forge long-lasting relationships with ISyE alumni and industry partners.
 If you have benefited from a connection with an ISyE faculty or staff member, feel free to take a moment to send a thank-you note to that person via this web form.

 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

 Miguel Campos is a Fulbright Scholar Grantee from Bogota, Colombia.
-He is currently a first year Ph.D. student in Industrial Engineering at the H. Milton Stewart School of Industrial and Systems Engineering, Georgia Institute of Technology.
-Miguel is currently working as a Graduate Research Assistant for the Physical Internet Center under the direction of Dr. Benoit Montreuil.
-His main research focuses on improving the performance of the supply chain in parcel delivery systems through the use of large scale simulation.
-More broadly, his research interests include supply chain engineering, transportation, parcel delivery, applied statistics and large scale simulation.
+He is currently a third year Ph.D. student in Industrial Engineering at the H. Milton Stewart School of Industrial and Systems Engineering, Georgia Institute of Technology.
+His academic background includes bachelor's and master's degrees in industrial engineering.
+With over 7 years of experience with industry related projects, Miguel is currently working as a Graduate Research Assistant for the Physical Internet Center under the direction of Dr. Benoit Montreuil.
+His main research focuses on improving the performance of supply chains and logistics systems through the use of large-scale simulation.
+More broadly, his research interests include supply chain engineering, transportation, parcel delivery, durable goods delivery, manufacturing, applied statistics, and large-scale simulation.